shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

   * Below is an example of this announcement:
    > * **VODs from this channel may be reused under the following conditions:**
    >   * Directly recording and rebroadcasting live streams is prohibited.
 Only VODs (archived recordings) are eligible for reuse under this license.
-   >   * The applicable distribution license for each VOD is indicated at the beginning or end of the video, or in its description.
+   >   * The applicable distribution license and its version for each VOD is indicated at the beginning or end of the video, or in its description.
 If no license is indicated for a VOD, please seek individual permission before reusing it.
+   >   * The license versions currently or previously used on this channel, along with their respective license texts and usage guides, are listed below.
+Please refer to the materials corresponding to the version applicable to the VOD you are using.
+   >   * VOD Reaction License Version 0.X:
+   >      * License Text: \[Link to Your Hosted V0.X License Text\]
+   >      * Usage guide for Licensees: \[Link to Your Hosted V0.X Licensee Guide\]
+   >   * VOD Reaction License Version 0.Y:
-   >   * The full VOD Reaction License text can be viewed here: \[Link to Your Hosted License Text\]
+   >      * License Text: \[Link to Your Hosted V0.Y License Text\]
-   >   * A usage guide is available here: \[Link to Your Hosted Licensee Guide\]
+   >      * Usage guide for Licensees: \[Link to Your Hosted V0.Y Licensee Guide\]
 * Per-VOD Indication (Highly Recommended): To provide maximum clarity for your viewers and potential Licensees, it is highly recommended that for each VOD you publish:
   * Include your standard copyright notice (e.g., "© \[Your Year\] \[Your Channel Name\]").
   * Clearly indicate its licensing status directly in the video's description, as an on-screen graphic (e.g., at the end of the video), or in a pinned comment.
 Examples: